Abalone Pearl: A naturally cultivated pearl from an abalone, which is a univalve mollusk.

 Semi-cultured: Imitation pearls.

 Shape: A quality evaluation, describing the shape of a pearl.
 While round is the most prized shape, saltwater and freshwater pearls are produced in a variety of shapes and colors.
+Size: The diameter of a pearl measured in millimeters and used for quality and price evaluation.

 Sorting: Separating pearls by surface, shape, color and size prior to the jewelry matching process.